News20 December 2018

 On 16 January the West Africa Regional Platform meeting will be held.
 The meeting will focus on Mali, Benin and Ghana.
 Job Udo, Strategic Adviser on Water for Ghana, answers three questions about key water developments in Ghana and the region that make attending worthwhile.

 “Let me highlight three of them that are relevant both for Ghana and for the region.
 The first is the need for better dredging of rivers, deltas and reservoirs.
 This has hardly happened in recent years, with all the consequences of flooding, shortages of irrigation water and so on.
 Together with the World Bank and the embassy, we are working on a long-term approach for performance based dredging.
-We expect to launch a tender soon for a feasibility study on this topic in Accra.

 A second theme concerns integrated water management.
 There are various problems in the deltas along the coast of Ghana and West Africa in general, such as pollution, salinisation and flood risk.
 Blue Deal has submitted an application to support addressing the challenges in the Volta Delta.
 The Blue Deal application involves the Dutch water authorities and the Ministries of Foreign Affairs and of Infrastructure and Water Management.